Holohedron/Unity-Experimental-DXR/README.md

       * Currently each objects setup in AS evaluates its lightprobe (In addition to lightprobe being evaluated in frustum for regular rasterization (need a cache system))
    * Support Light Layers

+Limitation
+* Caution: Node in Shader Graph with DDX/DDY instruction fail with DXR
+   * Checkerboard
+   * No support for Terrain which rely on DDX/DDY
+* Multi GPU isn’t supported in Unity for now.
+* Transparent don’t work with technique mention above that require depth and normal buffer.
+Currently Transparent need to be handled with rasterization unless we render them with Primary-ray.
+* Transparent blend mode.
+With DXR transparent are hard to support.
+Transparent blending mode aren’t sent to the shader, so currently we can’t make distinction between additive and alpha blending.
+Currently we will only do alpha blending all the time.
+* No support for vertex deformation (skinning, morph target, vertex animation)
+* No support for visual effect graph